 On a micro-scale, this means adjusting your carbohydrate intake for easy, moderate, and hard training days.
 For example, you will eat more carbohydrates on a long run day compared to a recovery run day.
 On a macro scale, you eat more carbohydrates in high-volume peak training compared to off-season training.

 Carbohydrate choices can also be modified based on training load.
-When you are in a low-volume phase and eating fewer carbohydrates overall, you will choose more fruits and vegetables for carbohydrate sources.
+When you are in a low-volume phase, you may choose more fruits and vegetables for carbohydrate sources.
 When your training requires high carbohydrate intake, you will likely include low-fiber, simple carbohydrates.
 Low-fiber carbohydrates can help meet daily goals without overdoing fiber.
 Additionally, high-volume athletes will eat more simple carbohydrates before, during, and after runs to support those training sessions.

 The same principle applies to protein and fat intake.
 Every runner has a baseline requirement for those macronutrients.
 As training volume increases, protein and fat intake should both increase.